 22. Something Cute Gift Box – £38, Gigi & Olive

-The team at Gigi and Olive specialises in bridal party gifts, so they definitely know how to brighten a bride’s day even when she can’t see her girls IRL.
+The team at Gigi and Olive specialises in wedding party gifts, so they definitely know how to brighten a bride’s day even when she can’t see her crew IRL.
 The Something Cute parcel is the most affordable, with a handmade hair ribbon, set of cooling eye masks and a hair clip of your choice, but there are various similarly pretty offerings on their website.

 23. Good Things Take Time Print – £40, Papier

 Wherever the couple hangs this print in their home, it’ll serve as a reminder that better days are coming – including their wedding day!
 You can get it in varying sizes, and choose between a black or a white frame to make sure it fits in with their décor.

 24. Afternoon Tea For Two – £29.50, Cutter & Squidge

 Well, if there was ever a time to eat your feelings, it’s probably now… This afternoon tea box from London bakery Cutter & Squidge can be delivered nationwide, and is stuffed with decadent treats including brownies, scones with cream and jam and slices of their signature Dreamcake.